 Grant funding round now closed

-Please see the details below and our page ‘application forms and relevant documents’.
+Please see the details below for more information and key dates.
+Also our page ‘application forms and relevant documents’.

 The Trust has a specific focus on early interventions.
 The principal aim of the PLCT is:

 “To increase the number of babies and toddlers (aged conception to 3 years of age) in Gloucestershire who experience, loving, nurturing and harm-free childhoods.”

 Not only will this improve the immediate experiences of childhood and parenthood, it will also provide these children with a secure emotional and social foundation for the rest of their lives and will reduce the likelihood of those later aggressive, harmful and self-destructive behaviours that result from damaging experiences in infancy.

 It is intended that PLCT funded programmes will promote secure attachment between babies and their primary care givers.

 - Principal beneficiaries are to be babies – conception to 3 years of age and their care givers